carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-We can quickly check the content of the files with the `cat` command.
+Since they are very short, we can quickly check the content of all the files at the same time with the
+following `cat` command sending all files content on the screen:

 ~~~
 $ cat *.fa